wenjian80/stackedit/readme.md.md

 ```
      -addresses:
-             -ip: 10.0.0.4[CHANGEIT]
+             -ip: IPCHANGE
 ```
-5. Run the below to change the ip
+5. You can run the below to change the ip or open up to edit it.

 ```
 sed -i 's/IPCHANGE/[YOURIP]/g' database.yaml